Nnaemeka13/Spanish-wine-dataset-classification/README.md

 # Spanish-wine-dataset
-Answering some questions with the dataset and comparing two classification models.
+Answering some questions with the dataset and comparing with some Classifications models